-This proposed project will emit over 10 lbs per highest day and is therefore required to implement BACT.
+This proposed project will emit over 10 pounds per highest day and is therefore required to implement BACT.
 For Soil Vapor Extraction operations, BACT is defined as attainment of set destruction efficiencies corresponding to set influent concentration values.
-Operation of the Thermal/Catalytic Oxidizer, I.C.E., and the Carbon vessels will be conditioned to ensure attainment of the following required destruction efficiencies: \geq 98.5% if inlet POC \geq 2000; \geq 97% if inlet POC \geq 200 to <2000 ppmv; \geq 90% if inlet POC <200 ppmv.
+Operation of the catalytic oxidizer will be conditioned to ensure attainment of the following required destruction efficiencies: \geq 98.5% if inlet POC \geq 2000; \geq 97% if inlet POC \geq 200 to <2000 ppmv; \geq 90% if inlet POC <200 ppmv.
+Operation of the carbon vessels will be conditioned to ensure attainment of an outlet concentration not to exceed 10 ppmv POC.
 Offsets need not be imposed as annual emissions will not exceed 10 tons.